 Blood shortages are a real thing and supplies often run low during the summer and winter holidays — but it doesn’t have to be this way.
 If just one more percent of all Americans would give blood, blood shortages would disappear for the foreseeable future.

-So, with another New Year upon us, now is the time to resolve to be a blood donor.
 Visit your local blood bank, donation site, or find a blood drive near you.